Liam Cameron: Professional career

 He moved down in weight for his next fight in a third attempt at a Commonwealth title, challenging Commonwealth middleweight champion, Sam Sheedy.
 Originally set to take place on 29 July, the bout was rescheduled to 13 October 2017, at the Ponds Forge Arena in Sheffield, after Sheedy suffered an injury during training.
 In an action-packed fight, Cameron scored three knockdowns with body shots in the fourth round, with Sheedy receiving a point deduction in the round for a head butt.
 Cameron scored another knockdown in the seventh, again from a body shot, with Sheedy also receiving a standing eight count after being on the receiving end of a barrage of punches from Cameron.
 The end came in the following round when the referee stepped in to call a halt to the contest to save Sheedy from further punishment, awarding Cameron the Commonwealth title via eighth-round TKO.

 He was due to make the first defence of his title against Nicky Jenman on 24 April 2018 at IceSheffield, however, Jenman failed to make weight, prompting the Commonwealth Boxing Council (CBC) to withdraw its sanction for the fight.
 The bout went ahead regardless.
 Cameron knocked Jenman down in the second round.
 Jenman was able to make it back to his feet before the count of ten before referee Terry O'Connor waved the fight off, handing Cameron a second-round TKO victory.

-Following his win over Jenman, it was announced in July that Cameron had failed a post-fight drug test and was subsequently suspended by the British Boxing Board of Control (BBBofC) pending further investigation.
+Following his win over Jenman, it was announced in July that Cameron had failed a post-fight drug test for benzoylecgonine, a metabolite of cocaine, and was subsequently suspended by the British Boxing Board of Control (BBBofC) pending further investigation.
 Following the suspension, the CBC stripped Cameron of their title as he was unable to defend it against a mandatory challenger due to the suspension.
-The UK Anti-Doping (UKAD) agency found Cameron guilty for the anti-doping violation and imposed a four-year ban.
+The UK Anti-Doping (UKAD) agency found Cameron guilty of the anti-doping violation and imposed a four-year ban.
 He appealed the decision in October 2019, but was unsuccessful.
-Cameron confirmed his retirement after the ban was upheld.
+Cameron confirmed his retirement after the ban was upheld, but resumed his career in 2023.

+On 12 October 2024, Cameron challenged fellow British boxer Ben Whittaker for the IBF International light-heavyweight title on the undercard of Artur Beterbiev vs. Dmitry Bivol.
+During the bout both boxers became entangled as Cameron pushed Whittaker towards the ropes, resulting in them tumbling over and Whittaker being forced to withdraw due to injury.
+The fight subsequently went to the judges' scorecards, as per the rules of the British Boxing Board of Control, with both boxers receiving a 58–57 score respectively as well as a 58–58 score, resulting in a split decision technical draw.
+A rematch took place in Birmingham on 20 April 2025.
+Whittaker won by stoppage in the second round.
+The result has received some controversy as the referee did not do a standing 8 count and waved the fight off without a knockdown having occurred.